- Rate Movie[Total: 12 Average: 1.8]

 |Domestic Gross: $28,848,693||Overseas Gross: $27,120,307|

-Zoolander 2 was financed by Paramount for just north of $50 million and it was financed by Paramount.
+The budget for Zoolander 2 was just north of $50 million and it was financed by Paramount.
 This belated sequel set the record for the most online views of a comedy trailer with 52.2 million views in its first week.
 Paramount invested in an expensive worldwide marketing blitz and scheduled the pic for release over the competitive Valentine’s Day frame, against Deadpool and How To Be Single.
 In addition to Paramount’s ad push, Zoolander 2 had numerous promotional tie-ins with Fiat, Cîroc Vodka, a Zoolander skin-care line at Kiehl’s, Samsung and more.
 Hell, there was even a Blue Steel Selfie app.

 Awareness was very high for Zoolander 2 and it was tracking for an opening around $25 million, but atrocious reviews and a poor C+ cinemascore from audiences brought this in far below estimates at $13,841,146 in 3,394 theaters.
 It placed a distant #4 for the weekend, when the marketplace was dominated by Deadpool.
 The movie sank 60.6% in its second frame to $5,455,344 and continued to post huge weekly declines and sputtered out of release with only $28,848,693.

 The film did not fare any better overseas, with a weak $27.1 million cume.
 The UK posted the highest gross with only $5.7 million and Australia posted $5.2 million.
 The worldwide total has stalled at $55.9 million, returning about $30.7 million to Paramount after theaters take their percentage of the gross.